MaryHal/Barrage/README.md

 #### Setting Bullet collision models

     -- A `model` is simply an integer attached to a bullet denoting which collision rectangle -- to use during the collision detection phase.
-This may also be used by a higher level -- program to decide, for example, how to draw this bullet. setModel(int modelIndex)
+This variable may also be used by a higher level -- program to decide, for example, how to draw this bullet. setModel(int modelIndex)
     modelIndex = getModel()